 Volkswagen International Finance N.V. ('VIF' or 'the Company'), founded in 1977, is one of the funding vehicles of the Company's ultimate parent, Volkswagen AG ('VWAG').
 VIF raises funds by issuing bonds and commercial paper in the international capital markets and lends the proceeds to Volkswagen Group companies and joint ventures.
 VIF provides the capital market funding as a service within Volkswagen Group thereby achieving an adequate return commensurate with the efforts and associated risks.
-VIF has 14 employees and under service agreements also performing tasks for two sister companies (Volkswagen Financial Service N.V., Volkswagen Finance Overseas B.V.).
+VIF has 8 employees and under service agreements also performing tasks for three sister companies (Volkswagen Financial Services N.V., Volkswagen Finance Europe B.V. and Volkswagen Finance Overseas B.V.).
+Volkswagen Financial Services N.V. with its 6 employees performs similarly tasks for VIF.